alexisbellido/dockerize-django/README.rst

 Docker images to build a Django project
 ==========================================

-I intend to recreated the architecture of a Django project using Docker.
+I intend to recreate the architecture of a Django project using Docker.